esulu/TronGame/README.md

 ## How to play
 - Move your light cycle and avoid colliding with your enemies' walls or your walls
-- Note: Side walls will also cause collision
+- Note: Border walls will also cause collision

 ## Objective
 - Take out your enemy and be the first to 5 points (coming soon)